Click Here to Search All Homes For Sale In Coronado Historic District

 Additionally, three historic districts, Brentwood, Coronado and Country Club Park make up much of the surrounding neighborhood.
 Hundreds of small businesses thrive on the neighborhood’s periphery.

-The Western Side of Coronado
+Homes on the Western Side of Coronado District

 The western side of Coronado, constructed mostly between 1920 and 1930, reflects the California Bungalow and Spanish Colonial Revival building styles.

-The Northern Side of Coronado
+Homes on the Northern Side of Coronado District

 This side is predominantly ranch styles common of the 1940s.
 Throughout the neighborhood you will find the occasional contemporary infill home.
 Still, most of the Coronado neighborhood falls within the Phoenix Historic Preservation zoning guidelines.

-Coronado is Centrally Located
+Coronado Historic District is Centrally Located

 The Coronado neighborhood is centrally located and has direct access to major freeways.
 Additionally, it’s very close to downtown Phoenix & Central Corridor.
 It’s popular for being one of the “arts districts,” is near the Light Rail line, and, three major hospitals.